Tom Farquharson: Early career

 As a youth, Farquharson played Gaelic football before taking up association football with Annually in 1916.
 He helped the side reach the final of the Leinster Minor Cup, held at Shelbourne Park, where they defeated Olympic B 4–2.
 Annually folded in 1919 after being unable to secure suitable playing grounds.
 Farquharson instead began playing for a Catholic Young Men's Society (CYMS).
 However, he eventually left Dublin because of his Republican sympathies during the Irish War of Independence.
 He was described as a "non-violent member" of the Irish Republican Army (IRA), a role that included running messages for the group and transporting people to safehouses.

 A 19-year-old student at the time, he was arrested along with his friend Seán Lemass, later to become Taoiseach, for pulling down British Army wanted posters in St Stephen's Green.
 This proved embarrassing to Farquharson's father, who conducted business with the British.
 Farquharson and Lemass were held at Mountjoy Prison but Farquharson was released on bail by a British Army Major who was a friend of his father on the basis that he would leave Ireland.

-He was sent to work in Blackwood, Caerphilly, in South Wales, gaining employment as either a carpenter or a painter and decorater.
+He was sent to work in Blackwood, Caerphilly, in South Wales, gaining employment as either a carpenter or a painter and decorator.
 On arriving in Wales, he took up rugby union, playing as a full back for his local side Blackwood.
 He later went to watch local Welsh Football League side Oakdale who found themselves short of a goalkeeper for a match.
 Farquharson offered his services where his experience playing Gaelic football proved invaluable.
 He then moved onto Southern Football League side Abertillery Town for the 1921–22 season.
 His performances for the side saw him chosen to represent a Welsh Southern Football League XI.